 Let’s see the types within each group.
 I will demonstrate each type with some simple examples that are all based on the sentence Іде дощ — It is raining.

-1.1 Складносурядні речення or Compound sentences in Ukrainian
+1.1 Складносурядні речення or compound sentences in Ukrainian

 complex sentences Ukrainian